Buy now, pay later: how it works and what to look out for

 5. Everyone has a different spending limit, though it's likely to be in the £100s NOT the £1,000s

 Yet your credit limit is per BNPL provider, not across all providers.
-None of them will know how much you've borrowed elsewhere, meaning total debts across several providers could easily build up.
+None of them know how much you're borrowing elsewhere, meaning total debts across several providers can build up.
 So the burden falls on you to be disciplined with these products – DON'T let yourself overspend if you know you'll struggle to repay what you borrow.

 6. You're unlikely to undergo a 'hard' credit check when using BNPL